Federal judge stops Trump-era Title 42 rule used to reject migrants

 Children wait in line for food near El Chaparral plaza in Tijuana, Mexico, in March 2021.
 File Photo by Ariana Drehsler/UPI | License Photo

 Nov.
-15 (UPI) -- A federal judge ruled to overturn a border policy enacted under former President Donald Trump which was used to turn away more than 1 million asylum seekers at the southern border.
+15 (UPI) -- A federal judge on Tuesday struck down a border policy enacted under former President Donald Trump that was used to turn away more than 1 million asylum seekers at the southern border amid the COVID-19 pandemic.

 Title 42 of the U.S. Code was issued by the Centers for Disease Control and Prevention to greatly limit the entrance of migrants from certain countries into the United States in an effort to slow the spread of COVID-19.
-On Tuesday, Judge Emmet Sullivan of the U.S. District Court for the District of Columbia ended the policy, ruling that it violates the Administrative Procedures Act.
+On Tuesday, Judge Emmet Sullivan of the U.S. District Court for the District of Columbia ended the policy, ruling it a violation of the Administrative Procedures Act.

-Sullivan called the rule, "arbitrary and capricious," when he ruled in favor of asylum seekers who filed a lawsuit against the CDC.
-The judge's ruling supersedes the decision by U.S. District Judge Robert Summerhays of Louisiana which blocked the Biden administration from lifting the policy in the spring.
+Sullivan called Title 42 "arbitrary and capricious" when he ruled in favor of asylum seekers after they filed a lawsuit against the CDC.
+The judge's ruling, which goes into effect immediately, supersedes the decision by U.S. District Judge Robert Summerhays of Louisiana, which blocked the Biden administration from lifting the policy in the spring.
 Summerhays is a Trump-appointed judge.

 The American Civil Liberties Union, the plaintiff in the District of Columbia case, called for the Biden administration to immediately restart asylum processing at the southern border.

-"For over two years, the Title 42 policy has unjustly slammed the door on people seeking safety in the United States," said Melissa Crow, director of litigation at the Center for Gender & Refugee Studies.
-"Desperate families, children, and adults have been deprived of their right to seek asylum and returned to countries where they face violence, torture, and even death."
+"For over two years, the Title 42 policy has unjustly slammed the door on people seeking safety in the United States," Melissa Crow, director of litigation at the Center for Gender & Refugee Studies, said in a statement.
+"Desperate families, children and adults have been deprived of their right to seek asylum and returned to countries where they face violence, torture, and even death."

-ACLU attorney Lee Gelernt said Title 42 was "never about public health," and was used to block asylum seekers from getting a hearing.
+Tami Goodlette, director of litigation at the Refugee and Immigrant Center for Education and Legal Services, said Title 42 was "never about public safety or the pandemic."

+"Judge Sullivan's decision sends a clear message to those who try to make their xenophobia into future policies: Seeking asylum is a human right," she said in a statement.

 "We have said all along that using Title 42 against asylum seekers was inhumane and driven purely by politics.
 Hopefully this ruling will end this horrific policy once and for all," Gelernt said.